-Customer Journey Asset Management Software
+A Detailed Customer Journey for Purchasing Asset Management

-Vendor websites, industry forums, social media websites, review websites—the complete online ecosystem is scanned by those businesses looking for asset management software.
+Vendor websites, industry forums, social media websites, review websites—the complete online ecosystem is scanned by those businesses looking for asset management.
 According to Google’s The Changing Face of B2B Marketing Report, a business user will do twelve searches on average before visiting a specific brand/website.
 This means that software vendors who maintain a quality presence across the complete online ecosystem gain an advantage in building online relationships.

 Data from Comparesoft suggests that businesses spend a significant amount of time during the awareness stage.
-One great example we have is The Guinness Partnership who used Comparesoft to shortlist and compare asset management software options in November 2015, and put out an open tender for asset management software in March 2016.
+One great example we have is The Guinness Partnership who used Comparesoft to shortlist and compare asset management options in November 2015 and put out an open tender for asset management software in March 2016.
 That is five months in the awareness stage.

-Asset Management Software vendors can utilise the social media tools to understand their prospective customer’s needs and intentions.
+Asset Management vendors can utilise social media tools to understand their prospective customer’s needs and intentions.
 For example, a LinkedIn profile can provide a comprehensive insight into the contact who has made an enquiry—elements like the contact’s tenure in his current role and previous experience in a similar role provide a lot of qualitative information.

-Using relevant case studies and testimonials at every touch point typically tends to add a lot of confidence in your offering.
+Using relevant case studies and testimonials at every touchpoint typically tends to add a lot of confidence in your offering.
 Typically this stage is managed by Inside Sales Organisation from vendor organisations.

 The intent phase is where the search behaviour is very specific; users typically take up brand search in this phase.
 This phase can also be termed as the validation stage—your prospective customers are mainly looking to get continued confidence in your asset management software solution.